 - Use scents to cover any residual odor!

-It was our mission to create a DIY deodorant that worked well and felt amazing– one that would go on super light and feel luxurious.
-This is an effect that is very hard to achieve using common ingredients like coconut oil, beeswax and shea butter, but with the help of our Cosmetic Chemist, Jen Novakovich, we came up with a base that ensures no matter what dry absorbing ingredient, oil or active you choose to add, this homemade natural deodorant is truly going to be the stuff dreams are made of.
+Personally, we set out to create a DIY deodorant that would go on super light and feel luxurious.
+This is an effect that is very hard to achieve using common ingredients like coconut oil, beeswax and shea butter, but with the help of our Cosmetic Chemist, Jen Novakovich, we came up with a base that ensures no matter what, this homemade natural deodorant is truly going to be the stuff dreams are made of.
 If your pits could dream.
-And if those dreams were made of velvet.
-There, we said it!
+And if those dreams were made of velvet!

 Our Natural Deodorant Base: Cetyl Alcohol, Candelilla Wax, Tapioca Starch.

 Consistency is key– in life, as it is in DIY natural deodorant.
-Because we didn’t set out to make pit paste, deodorizing powder or DIY deodorant spray (although, let us know if we should!), we needed to introduce some key ingredients to keep the deodorant stick consistency stable: thick enough to apply in any temperature, thin enough to leave no residue.
-Plus, we wanted it to feel luxurious, because who are we kidding, you deserve it after doing anything involving a double boiler (which making deodorant does!)
+Because we didn’t set out to make pit paste, deodorizing powder or DIY deodorant spray, we needed to introduce some key ingredients to keep the deodorant stick consistency stable: thick enough to apply in any temperature, thin enough to leave no residue.
+Plus, we wanted it to feel luxurious, because who are we kidding, you DIYserve it!

-Next up, we have Candelilla Wax.
-Derived from the leaves of a shrub native to Mexico, this ingredient has a lower HLB (unlike Cetyl Alcohol).
-As mentioned in our previous post, the best formulations achieve a perfect application feel by mixing ingredients to achieve a specific HLB, so Candelilla wax was paired with the Cetyl Alcohol.
-Unlike a very soft wax like beeswax, which melts at a low temperature and so goes on thick, Candelilla Wax has a higher melting point, allowing thinner application.
+Unlike a very soft wax like Beeswax, which melts at a low temperature and goes on thick, Candelilla Wax has a higher melting point, allowing thinner application.
 Unlike a very hard wax like Carnauba Wax, Candelilla is able to melt easily in a double boiler, making the it perfect middle ground for our DIY Deodorant formulation!

 We added Candelilla Wax at a small percentage: it further thickens the rest of the ingredients so that the deodorant doesn’t lose its consistency in different temperatures– creating a solid, residue-free stick deodorant that can be quickly rolled on before you’re out the door in the morning.
 Like we said: Stuff.
 Of.
 Dreams.